Mental health survey questions, examples, and types

 Questions in a mental health screening questionnaire may cover a range of topics, including:

-Symptoms: Questions about specific symptoms associated with mental health conditions, such as sadness, lowered mood, loss of interest, sleep disturbances, changes in appetite, irritability, excessive worry, panic attacks, intrusive thoughts, or difficulty concentrating.
+• Symptoms: Questions about specific signs associated with mental health conditions, such as sadness, lowered mood, loss of interest, sleep disturbances, changes in appetite, irritability, excessive worry, panic attacks, intrusive thoughts, or difficulty concentrating.

-Behaviors: Inquiries about behaviors that may indicate mental health issues, such as changes in activity level, social withdrawal, avoidance of certain situations, self-harm, substance use, or risky behaviors.
+• Behaviors: Inquiries about actions that may indicate mental health issues, such as changes in activity level, social withdrawal, avoidance of certain situations, self-harm, substance use, or risky behaviors.

-Emotional Well-Being: Questions regarding emotional experiences, such as feelings of hopelessness, guilt, worthlessness, excessive fear or anxiety, mood swings, or thoughts of death or suicide.
+• Emotional well-being: Questions regarding experiences like feelings of hopelessness, guilt, worthlessness, excessive fear or anxiety, mood swings, or thoughts of death or suicide.

-Functioning and Impact: Assessments of how mental health symptoms are impacting daily functioning, including work, relationships, school, or other areas of life.
+• Functioning and impact: Assessments of how mental health symptoms are affecting daily functioning regarding work, relationships, school, or other areas of life.

-30 Mental health assessment questionnaires are not diagnostic tools but provide valuable information that can help healthcare professionals or mental health providers determine the need for further assessment or intervention.
+While providing valuable information that can help healthcare professionals or mental health providers determine the need for further assessment or intervention, mental health assessment questionnaires are not diagnostic tools.

-This type of examination helps us gather data from a population that can be used to learn more about mental health care and offer support or services to those in need.
-If coming up with questions is a challenge to creating a survey, we’ve got you covered.
+Mental health assessments gather data from a population which can then be used to provide care, support, and services to those in need.
+If coming up with questions is a challenge, we’ve got you covered.

-Check out these 15 mental health survey questions:
+Here are 50 mental health survey sample questions:

 1. What do you find most comforting when you are upset?